 Workplace smoking laws apply to indoor areas.
-Exceptions include restaurants serving 50 or fewer.

 Smoking is prohibited in any indoor enclosed area where the general public is permitted or may be invited.
 Delaware laws don’t address the specific areas of a workplace where smoking may be permitted.
 Remember that some workplaces might already be subject to Delaware or local laws that regulate smoking in public or smoking in or around certain kinds of businesses.